-Step 6 – Arrange a blood test – after you PET has been vaccinated it must be blood tested to make sure the vaccine has given a satisfactory level of protection against rabies.
-Blood sample must be taken at least 30 days after vaccination.
+Step 6 – Arrange a blood test – after your PET has been vaccinated it must be blood tested to make sure the vaccine has given a satisfactory level of protection against rabies.
+The blood sample must be taken at least 30 days after vaccination.

 Please also refer to the information found under Special Assistance in this website with regards to pre-notification/parking/help in the terminal.